outlearn-content/eloquent-node/eloquent-node.md

 ["node", "/home/marijn/showargv.js", "one", "--and", "two"]
 ```
 <div class="hack-todo">
-  Create and run showargv.js as described above.
+  Create and run showargv.js as described in the text.
 </div>

 All the standard JavaScript global variables, such as Array, Math, and JSON, are also present in Node’s environment.
 Browser-related functionality, such as document and alert, is absent.